Gippsland: History

 The township of Bass was surveyed and colonised in the early 1860s.

 The intensive colonisation of south Gippsland began late in the 1870s.
 A story of that process is told in, The land of the Lyre Bird (1920).

-Gippsland will serve as one of the hosts for the 2026 Commonwealth Games in regional Victoria.
+Before the cancellation of the 2026 Commonwealth Games, Gippsland was set to serve as one of its hosts in regional Victoria.

 Geography

 Gippsland is traditionally subdivided into four or five main sub–regions or districts: